hantswilliams/book-healthinformatics-datascience/docs/Ch1/10-pandas.md

 Pandas, a powerful Python data manipulation library, is an indispensable tool for working with health data due to its versatility and ease of use.
 Whether you're dealing with electronic health records (EHRs), medical imaging data, clinical trial results, or any other health-related dataset, pandas provides the tools to efficiently organize, analyze, and visualize the data.

 One of pandas' strengths is its ability to handle a wide range of data formats commonly used in the healthcare domain.
 We will be discussing these formats further late.
-But for now:
+But for now, here is a little preview:

 - **HL7 (Health Level 7)**: HL7 is a standard for exchanging healthcare information.
 Using pandas, you can parse and transform HL7 messages to extract meaningful information about patients, diagnoses, treatments, and more.